Our top last-minute gift card picks you can still get in time for Christmas

 It allows the recipient to access the menus from nearby restaurants wherever they're located in the United States (using an internet-connected mobile device or computer).
 They can then order food from a selected local restaurant, pay online using the gift card and have their meal delivered directly to their door.

 A digital gift card is available.
 You can choose any amount between $25 and $100.
-Physical gift cards are also available for quick Prime delivery on Amazon.
+Physical gift cards are also available for quick Prime two-day delivery on Amazon, but you'll need to order soon to meet the Amazon Prime shipping deadline.

 For the person who buys everything they want themselves: Amazon gift card